keniiy/nodejs-db-orm-world/README.md

 ### Knex, TypeORM, Sequelize, and Prisma

 Node JS  with different ORM like.
-Typeorm, Knex, Prisma and Sequelize with Node JS API Development Node JS with without any ORM (MYSQL raw queries)
+Typeorm, Knex, Prisma and Sequelize with Node JS API Development.
+Node JS with without any ORM (MYSQL raw queries)

-This playlist covers all about ORM in Node JS world
+This playlist covers all about ORM in Node JS world.

 - Node JS express with Knex
 - Nest JS with Knex query Builder